yupeshekhonov/addresses_docs/docs.md

 ## Contents

-Address constists some useful utilities for substrate and ethereum addresses processing and conversion
+Address consists some useful utilities for substrate and ethereum addresses processing and conversion
 - **constants**: ethereum addresses for static smart contracts and address prefixes
 - **is**: set of functions checking whether passed param is substrate address, ethereum address, nested address, etc...
 - **validate**: set of validators, i.e. functions throwing an error when passed param is not a valid substrate address, ethereum address, nested address, etc...